List of PhD offers of laboratory.

 https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/HDBS-2021-18/

-Prior knowledge of programming language especially C++/root or python is an advantage but is not mandatory.
+Prior knowledge of ROOT, C++ or python, is an advantage, but not mandatory.

 This thesis is expected to start in October 2025 (if funding is obtained).